 - Hold the heat press in place for the recommended time for your heat transfer paper.

 - Peel back the parchment paper, and then let the garment cool before wearing.

 Why use a heat press for making t-shirts?

 There are a variety of reasons why someone might use a heat press for t-shirt printing.
 Perhaps they are looking for a more sophisticated finish, or they might need to produce a large number of shirts in a short amount of time.

-The heat press offers a versatile solution for many t-shirt makers.
-Additionally, heat press machines can help to create a more durable product than screen-printed shirts.
+This unit offers a versatile solution for t-shirt makers.
+Additionally, they help to create a more durable product than screen-printed shirts.

-- Choose the right size and style of hat for your machine.
+- Choose the right size and style of hat.

 - Set the temperature and time according to the instructions that are given by the manufacturer.